People often incorporate fennel into their diet for its licorice-like flavor and health benefits. Many also use it as a natural remedy.

 When buying fennel, avoid spotted or bruised bulbs and look for firmness and a white or pale green color.
 Stalks should be green, and leaves should be straight and bundled together.
 A fennel plant with flowering buds is overripe.

-To prepare fennel, cut the stalks off the bulb at the base where they sprout and slice the bulb vertically.
+To prepare fennel, cut the stalks off the bulb at the base where they sprout and slice it vertically.
 Prepare the fennel leaves, stalks, and bulb in a variety of ways, including:

 - using the stalks as a soup base or stock